Jasper Sands

 Graduate Student Researcher – Columbia – Sep 2025 – Present

-I am part of a new graduate reading group focused on quantum algorithms, where we analyze foundational papers and reproduce algorithmic results.
+I am part of a new graduate reading group under Dr. Henry Yuen focused on quantum algorithms, where we analyze foundational papers and reproduce algorithmic results.
 My work includes preparing technical summaries, running small simulation experiments, and organizing discussions that deepen our understanding of near-term and fault-tolerant quantum computing methods.

 Desdr Open Insurance Toolkit